-- Calibrationwise, this explanation doesn't work, because according to EU, "anything but virtual risk neutrality over modest stakes implies manifestly unrealistic risk aversion over large stakes." - Now we'll show that loss aversion is a useful alternative.
+- Calibrationwise, this explanation doesn't work, because according to EU, "anything but virtual risk neutrality over modest stakes implies manifestly unrealistic risk aversion over large stakes." - Furthermore, loss aversion is a useful alternative.

 Suppose you have wealth \$20,000, and you turn down a 50-50 bet to win \$110 vs. lose \$100.